kamicharan/EFI-HACKINTOSH-OPENCORE-RYZEN-5-5500-ASUS-TUF-GAMING-A520M-PLUS-2-ASROCK-RX-6600-8GB/README.md

 ## What works
 - Audio
-- HDMI/DP
+- HDMI/DP (two monitors)
 - All USB ports
 - Everything iCloud related (Drive, iMessage, Facetime, etc)
 - Shutdown/Reboot/Update to newer macOS builds over time
+- Sleep (It works, but you'll need to click the power button on your PC to wake it up! (mouse or keyboard clicks do not work)

 ## What doesn't work
-- It works, but you'll need to click the power button on your PC to wake it up! (mouse or keyboard clicks do not work)
+- Virtualization (only for Intel)
+- Wifi, Bluetooth and Airdrop (because I don't have a wifi card)

 ## Kexts used:
 - AMDRyzenCPUPowerManagement.kext